NVIDIA/modulus/docs/tutorials/simple_training_example.rst

 Let's say you don't want to make changes to the code, but you have a PyTorch model already.
 You can convert it to a Modulus model by using the ``modulus.Module.from_torch`` method.
-This is described in detail in :ref:`Modulus models from torch`.
+This is described in detail in :ref:`modulus-models-from-torch`.

 .. literalinclude:: ../test_scripts/test_custom_model_demo_1.py
    :language: python